 To find out more about our article creation and review process, check out our editorial guidelines.

-- Restart the TV
+- Restart the TV.

-- Factory reset the TV
+- Factory Reset the TV.

-- Update your software
+- Update Your Software.

-#1 Check Your Power Cables
+#1 Check Your Power/HDMI Cables

-Here’s what you should do.
+Here’s what you can do:

 - Turn the TV off using the power switch.